-The unfinished woodwork must be sanded finely (grit 100-120) and it must be completely clean and dry before application of the lye.
+The unfinished woodwork must be clean, dry and finely sanded (grit 100-120) before applying the lye.

 Apply the lye undiluted with the WOCA Applicator, a nylon brush or roller in an even coat on the floor lengthwise.
-Apply at least 1 litre of lye to 10 m2 of wood.
+Apply at least 1 litre of lye to 108 ft2 of wood.
 On vertically mounted woodwork, apply from bottom to top.

 |Disposal||Dispose of contents/container to an approved waste disposal plant.|